milvus-io/milvus-docs/site/en/reference/monitor/setup_prometheus.md

 ### Events to create alert rules

-Active monitoring helps you identify problems early.
-But it is also essential to create alerting rules that promptly send notifications when there are events that require investigation or intervention.
+Proactively monitoring metrics contributes to identification of emerging issues.
+Creating alerting rules for events requiring immediate intervention is essential as well.

 This section includes the most important events for which you must create alerting rules.